OpenFreeEnergy/openfe/docs/guide/execution/warehouse.rst

 Naively, we could require that all three of these storage types be filesystem directories that can be accessed locally by the Protocol, but this significantly limits the ways in which the Protocol can be executed, e.g. a Protocol could not store **result** data on a remote machine or cloud storage.

-Where a Warehouse stores its data is defined by a ``WarehouseStores`` object, which is a small TypedDict that containing ``'setup'`` and ``'result'`` keys (note that ``scratch`` is not a key, *must* be locally-accessible file storage) that correspond to gufe ``ExternalStorage`` objects.
+Where a Warehouse stores its data is defined by a :class:`.WarehouseStores` object, which is a small `TypedDict <https://typing.python.org/en/latest/spec/typeddict.html>`_ containing ``'setup'`` and ``'result'`` keys (note that ``scratch`` is not a key, *must* be locally-accessible file storage) that correspond to gufe ``ExternalStorage`` objects.
-The type of ``ExternalStorage`` objects used by a Warehouse implementation are where the the code author has flexibility to choose *where* data is stored.
+The type of :class:`.ExternalStorage` objects used by a Warehouse implementation are where the the code author has flexibility to choose *where* data is stored.

+The below example implementation, :class:`.FileSystemWarehouse`, is a derived class that inherits from ``WarehouseBaseClass``.
+This is a simple example of how to construct a Warehouse given a root directory, which is uses to create ``WarehouseStores``.

 ..
-TODO: add :ref: links here

-The below example implementation, ``FileSystemWarehouse``, is a derived class that inherits from ``WarehouseBaseClass``.
-This is a simple example of how to construct a Warehouse given a root directory, which is uses to create ``WarehouseStores``.
+TODO: reference FileStorage gufe docs

 .. code-block::